Srisaket Sor Rungvisai: Sor Rungvisai vs Kwanthai Sithmorseng

 Five months after his fight with Jomar Farjardo, Srisaket was scheduled to fight the former WBA Minimunweight champion Kwanthai Sithmorseng at the Workpoint Studio in Bang Phun, Thailand.

 Srisaket dominated the bout, managing to knock his opponent down in the third round.
 Kwanthai's corner decided to retire at the end of the third round, awarding Srisaket the TKO victory.

 Sor Rungvisai vs. Jesse Rodriguez

 Srisaket faced Jesse Rodriguez for WBC super flyweight title on June 25, 2022.
+This was Rungvisai's first fight after 16 month layoff.
 The title bout was booked as the main event of a DAZN broadcast card, which took place at the Tech Port Arena in San Antonio, Texas.
 He lost the fight by an eight-round technical knockout, stopping with a flurry of punches at the 1:50 minute mark.
 He knocked his opponent down once prior to the stoppage, dropping Sor Rungvisai with a left hook a minute into the seventh round.
 Rodriguez outlanded Sor Rungvisai in both total punches landed (233 to 84) and power punches landed (119 to 72).
 Following this victory, Rodriguez extended his contract with Matchroom Boxing.